 In 2015, I published my first book with Stash Books through C&T Publishing.
 Sew Organized for the Busy Girl gives you lots of ideas and projects to help you make time to sew in the midst of a busy life.
 In 2016, I became a fabric designer for Riley Blake Designs, and I've been able to design 3 collections for them: Five & Dime, Date Night, and Shortcake.
 I've also enjoyed writing patterns for a variety of sewing magazines including American Patchwork & Quilting, Quilts & More, and Love Patchwork & Quilting.
 In 2019, I released my second book through Lucky Spool Media.
 Patchwork USA is a collection of simple, colorful projects that can be sewn in a day, weekend, or longer stretch of time.
 Styled with a vintage travel theme, this book is packed with great ideas for sharing your sewing with others, whether you're on the road or sewing at home.

-Be sure to visit the Tutorials page for links over 40 free patterns that I've written, and don't forget to drop by my Instagram page where I always enjoy catching up with friends.
-Email me any time at hjstaples at gmail dot com or feel free to leave a comment on any of my posts.
+Be sure to visit the Tutorials page for links over 40 free patterns that I've written, and email me any time using the contact form on the sidebar or feel free to leave a comment on any of my posts.

 Thanks so much for stopping by today!
 I appreciate all of my readers so much.
 It's a joy to share a small part of my life with you!